Building Better Relationships Through Effective Communication

 Following the group session, I generally conduct a minimum of two, two-to three-hour, one-on-one coaching sessions with each of the participants:

-• The first session uses videotaping, mirror work, mocks, simulations and other techniques to give each participant the opportunity to discover and work with strengths and weaknesses in relationship-based presentation skills.
+The first session uses videotaping, mirror work, mocks, simulations and other techniques to give each participant the opportunity to discover and work with strengths and weaknesses in relationship-based presentation skills.
 The participants will be required to do some preparation for this session, chiefly developing simple practice materials.
 They also will be given specific “homework” assignments to prepare for the second session.

-• The second session will use similar techniques to validate each participant’s progress since completion of the first individual session and to work on any issues that are appropriate to each participant.
+The second session will use similar techniques to validate each participant’s progress since completion of the first individual session and to work on any issues that are appropriate to each participant.
 Depending on the degree to which media relations issues are relevant to a participant, I will, at additional cost, add an exercise that employs a mock interview with a journalist.
 This session generally also includes a before/after video review.

 Assessment

-Each participant will complete an evaluation of the program and his progress, at the conclusion of the second session.
+Each participant will complete an evaluation of the program and his or her progress, at the conclusion of the second session.
 The sponsoring executive(s), of course, receives a summary of these reviews to help evaluate the effectiveness of my work.
 These reviews also will include identifying areas in which each person would like to do additional work.
 At this stage, I will give you a report that will include, if any, additional plans to address the participants’ needs.

 Personal Coaching Services for Public Relations Practitioners

-You're a public relations executive in need of a second opinion from a senior colleague on issues such as recruitment, department structures or staff development.
 Or perhaps you're tackling an organization-threatening issue with tools, staff and resources more appropriate to marketing communication and publicity.
 Or you have a periodic need for specialized guidance in communication specialties such as research and evaluation, investor relations or crisis management.
-Each year, I handle scores of short-term coaching requests from other public relations practitioners, from all sorts of organizations ranging from small not-for-profits to international corporations.
-If you might benefit from a coaching session, please contact me for further information.